 …because it’s just a joke.
-Absolutely no one would paid to see me do a twirl, unless they have a fondness for dancing bears at the circus!
+Absolutely no one would have paid to see me do a twirl—unless they had a fondness for dancing bears at the circus!

 That may seem like an odd jest for a pastor to make.
 But since I’m a 250-pound man in his mid-50s, the chance of anyone else taking me seriously is pretty non-existent.
 My personal favorite dance name by the way is “Rainbow Sprinkles.”
 Try as you might, that’s a tough one to get out of your head.

 But to those who might think it’s undignified for a pastor to joke about himself that way, I’d say very simply, Lighten up!
 That some Christians I’ve known can’t seem to make fun of themselves may mean I’m a bit different from the norm.
 At first, that difference bothered me and I tried to fit in with the others.
 But now, I actually see “fitting in” as part of Satan’s specific strategy to destroy my ministry.
 Seriously.

 No, I’m not overstating this.
 You see, God created me to stick out.
 I was never meant to be normal.
 In fact, normality would forfeit almost everything God has equipped me to do.